 'His women' are a circle of well-educated widows and their daughters from aristocratic families, all of whom have turned their backs on luxurious Roman life – selling off properties and valuables to donate to the poor and the Church – in exchange for chaste lives of prayer and poverty, and the study and discussion of the scriptures.

-Among the women is Paula, a wealthy widow, who forms a close intellectual and spiritual relationship with Jerome, assisting him with his translation of the Bible, sharing his dream of a monastic life in the desert, and eventually funding their travels to the Holy Land, where they build two monasteries and a hospice for pilgrims in Bethlehem.
+Among the women is Paula, a wealthy widow, who forms a close intellectual and spiritual relationship with Jerome.
+She assists with his translation of the Bible and shares his dream of monastic life in the desert, eventually funding their travels to the Holy Land where they build monasteries and a hospice for pilgrims in Bethlehem.